Germany: Pandemic state of emergency may end in November | DW | 18.10.2021

 "This means the state of emergency that has been in place for almost 19 months since March 28, 2020 will end," Spahn said on Monday, according to Bild.
 "We are moving from a state of emergency to a state of special caution," he added.

-Germany’s health minister cited the country's public health authority, the Robert Koch Institute and its assessment that vaccinated people posed a "moderate" risk, in addition to the current vaccination rates, as reasons for the state of emergency to expire on November 25, 2021, Bild reported.
+Germany's health minister cited the country's public health authority, the Robert Koch Institute, and its assessment that vaccinated people posed a "moderate" risk, in addition to the current vaccination rates, as reasons for the state of emergency to expire on November 25, Bild reported.

 "So we are moving from a state of emergency to a state of special caution," Spahn said, adding that today's rules and regulations would not be held through spring of next year.